 Jeff Walker, content writer, jans.com

 Shifting Trends is our latest blog series covering recent changes and developments in the bicycle industry.
-This is the second in the four-part series.
+This is the second in the five-part series.
 Click here to read the first post, and check back next month for our third installment.

 Image courtesy of Specialized.